yuriy-chumak/ol/README.md

 REQUIREMENTS
 ------------

-You should have GCC >3.2 or CLANG >3.5 installed.
+You should have GCC >3.2 or CLANG >3.5 or TCC installed.
 For Windows you should have MinGW.